Instant Testosterone Test

 Growth, repair, deep sleep

-Bone density, metabolic health
+Bone and metabolic health

 Represents all testosterone in your bloodstream.
 Most of it is bound to proteins like SHBG (sex hormone–binding globulin) and albumin.
 Bound testosterone can’t easily enter cells or activate receptors, so it’s not a perfect reflection of how your body actually feels and performs.